 You also need to remember to do the pruning around the months of February to March, and you need to ensure that the heavy freezing months have already past.

 Start pruning grape vines now for you to be able to promote growth to them for the next year.
-Pruning will surely provide you with an all year round supply of great grapes for wine purposes and such.
+Knowing how to prune grape vines will surely provide you with an all year round supply of great grapes for wine purposes and such.